First Breath/Last Breath

-Is a multi-channel, photography/video installation.
-My father died in 2003, and my daughter was born in 2008.
-This work is both autobiographical and metaphorical, and makes use of personal documentary photographs and video acquired during that seven-year period.
-The installation includes printed photographs; sculptural elements; an experimental single channel video, projected on one wall; and two smaller LCD panels, showing video documentation of my father’s last haircut and my daughter’s first haircut, both at Max’s Barbershop, in Greencastle, Indiana.
-These panels sit in a rented hospital bed and bassinet in a darkened gallery space.
-Both beds are lit from underneath.
-The hospital bed is also covered with my father’s X-rays, which are lined with dirt.
-The bassinet contains a glass box filled with water, and small sonograms of my daughter in utero.
+“First Breath, Last Breath” is a three-channel, multimedia installation which explores the death of my father (2003) and the birth of my daughter (2008).
+This work is both autobiographical and metaphorical while making use of personal documentary photographs and video acquired over a seven-year period.
+The installation includes 2D photographs, sculptural elements, a projected experimental 3minute single channel work and 2 small LCD panels screening documentation of my father’s last haircut in 2002, and my daughter’s first haircut in 2009, both at Max’s barbershop in Greencastle, Indiana.
+These panels sit in a rented hospital bed and bassinet respectively in a darkened gallery space.
+Both “beds” are lit from underneath.
+The hospital bed is covered with my father’s X-rays which are lined with dirt.
+The bassinet contains a glass box filled with water and small sonograms of my daughter in utero.

-As the primary video runs, my daughter is brought into existence, represented by a sonogram, and my father fades out, represented by an X-ray.
-The video loops through their last and first haircuts, reinforcing the cyclical process of living, growing, and dying.
-Through these overlaps and implied comparisons, I address the medicalization of birth and death, the scientific imaging of the body at both stages, and the hospital as a ritualistic container of family memory.
-Ultimately, I want to illuminate the pain and beauty of life and death within the Western medical tradition, while tracing the moments of transition from one to the other.
+As the key video progresses, my daughter is brought into existence through the visual of the sonogram and my father fades out with his last visual representation being in the form of an Xray.
+The work also centers around my father’s last and my daughter’s first haircut, reinforcing the cyclical process of living and dying.
+Through a multitude of comparisons, I am interested in speaking about the medicalization of birth and death, the scientific imaging of the body at both stages; and the hospital as a container of family memory.
+Ultimately, I want to illuminate the pain and beauty of life and death within a Western medical tradition while tracing the moments of transition from one to the other.